saketmicrosoft/ACC_Comp_Vision/README.md

 #### Conclusion

 This effort shows how to create effective enough ML models on Confidential Compute TEEs like CVMs & C-ACI without needing to use GPUs or high amounts of CPU computes.
 Does not mean that we do not need GPUs in general, but there are some sophisticated techniques that can help with such scenarios as well.
+The techniques do no require a lot of labeled data samples or Deep Neural networks as well for creating effective models.